-For 43 years the University of Illinois Springfield has partnered with state and local government agencies as well as some non-profit agencies to provide highly qualified, highly motivated graduate students for internships at these agencies.
+For 44 years the University of Illinois Springfield has partnered with state and local government agencies as well as some non-profit agencies to provide highly qualified, highly motivated graduate students for internships at these agencies.
 GPSI has a strong track record of placing exceptional students in governmental agencies.
-Since 1974, GPSI has placed over 2,700 graduate students in over 45 state agencies and organizations.
+Since 1974, GPSI has placed nearly 3,000 graduate students in over 45 state agencies and organizations.

-For FY 2018, the cost to secure an intern will be $23,259.15 for the first year which covers the tuition waiver, monthly stipend, professional development allotment, and administrative costs.
+For FY19, the cost to secure an intern will be $23,252.10 for the first year which covers the tuition waiver, monthly stipend, professional development allotment, and administrative costs.
 For participation in the program, the expectation is that the internship supervisor will serve as both mentor and internship supervisor to the intern.

 Potential internship supervisors conduct their own interviews arranged by the GPSI office and make all determinations on internship offers.
 Internship supervisors are under no obligation to make an offer.